iTwin/itwinjs-core/common/api/imodeljs-clients.api.md

 // @public
 export class GlobalEventHandler extends EventBaseHandler {
+    // @internal
     constructor(handler: IModelBaseHandler);
+    // Warning: (ae-incompatible-release-tags) The symbol "createListener" is marked as @public, but its signature references "AuthorizedClientRequestContext" which is marked as @beta
     // Warning: (ae-incompatible-release-tags) The symbol "createListener" is marked as @public, but its signature references "AccessToken" which is marked as @beta createListener(requestContext: AuthorizedClientRequestContext, authenticationCallback: () => Promise<AccessToken>, subscriptionInstanceId: string, listener: (event: IModelHubGlobalEvent) => void): () => void;
     getEvent(requestContext: ClientRequestContext, sasToken: string, baseAddress: string, subscriptionId: string, timeout?: number, getOperation?: GetEventOperationType): Promise<IModelHubGlobalEvent | undefined>;
-    getSASToken(requestContext: AuthorizedClientRequestContext): Promise<GlobalEventSAS>;
+    // Warning: (ae-incompatible-release-tags) The symbol "getSASToken" is marked as @public, but its signature references "AuthorizedClientRequestContext" which is marked as @beta getSASToken(requestContext: AuthorizedClientRequestContext): Promise<GlobalEventSAS>;
     readonly subscriptions: GlobalEventSubscriptionHandler;
 }